Browser does not support script.

 We have cutting-edge IT facilities and an industry-standard newsroom.

-The teaching staff includes internationally renowned music journalists, authors and magazine editors with unparalleled links with the music and media industries.
+The teaching staff includes internationally renowned music journalists, authors, magazine editors and designers with unparalleled links with the music and media industries.
 The course is supported by regular guest speakers from industry, live briefs and industry mentoring.
-There are regular lectures by visiting teaching fellows including James McMahon (editor of Kerrang!).
-Students have secured work placements with music magazines and radio stations including NME, Kerrang!, DJ and Radio NRJ (France).
+There are regular lectures by visiting teaching fellows, including James McMahon (editor of Kerrang!).

 Location of study: East Park Terrace